-Additionally, students must earn a composite score of 20 or better on the ACT or earn passing scores on all four sub-tests of the Missouri General Education Assessment (MoGEA) and successfully complete the other Missouri Educator Gateway Assessments (MEGA) as established by the Missouri Board of Education.
+Additionally, students must earn a composite score or superscore of 20 or better on the ACT or earn passing scores on all four sub-tests of the Missouri General Education Assessment (MoGEA) and successfully complete the other Missouri Educator Gateway Assessments (MEGA) as established by the Missouri Board of Education.

 All students must be admitted to the Teacher Education Program and have successfully completed Supervised Teaching in order to earn this degree.
 Refer to "Teacher Education Program" for application procedures.

 - Specific courses required for major and/or certification which may be used to satisfy General Education Requirements: